sleslein/chi-js-design-system-talk/presentation.md

 About Design Systems

 <!--
+Comment: Hi!
+I'm Shea Leslein, and I;m here to share the good news about design systems with you!

-OPENING NOTE!
-I'd love to chat and answer questions.
-I'd love to make this very interactive But I am extremely mindful of there are more speakers left, and a big reason we come here is to chat and network with others.
-So, I might take a couple questions at the end if time allows, BUT please to come find me after and I can answer any questions you have and we can get to know each other.
+OPENING NOTE!:  I'd love to make this very interactive.
+But I am extremely mindful of there are 3 more speakers after me, and a big reason we all come here is to chat and network with others.
+So I'm planning to field 0 questions until I conclude my schpeel.
+But if there is time left, I can field a couple.
+Regardless, I'd love meeting you all after so feel free to come see with any questions!

+Comment:  Lets get Started!

 -->